AhMedDa1/Neural-Network-for-arc/README.md

 🚀 Usage

-    Select Puzzles
+**    Select Puzzles:
       Modify the PUZZLE_ID list in main.py to specify which puzzles to run.

-    Run the Model
+**    Run the Model:

       python main.py

-    Output
+**    Output

         Visualizations will be saved in the visualizations/ folder.